adelphi-ed-tech/nycschools/README.md

 Notebook files
 --------------
-These Jupyter Notebooks demonstrate core `pandas` and data analaysis approaches, and model some possible uses for the key school data that's released as part of the New York City Open Data Portal.
+These Jupyter Notebooks demonstrate core `pandas` and data analysis approaches, and model some possible uses for the key school data that's released as part of the New York City Open Data Portal.